China's anti-Teslas: cheap models drive electric car boom

 "I only considered BYD and BAIC.
 I definitely can't afford the 300,000-600,000 yuan price of a luxury-style Tesla or Denza," said Qu Lijian, a 31-year-old government worker in Beijing, who eventually opted for a BYD Qin pure electric car.

-Denza is a Chinese brand produced by a joint venture between BYD and Daimler (DAIGn.DE).
+Denza is a Chinese brand produced by a joint venture between BYD and Daimler.

 SUBSIDY SLOWDOWN